drittesmoskaubrot/MQTTAndroid/README.md

 #### Why?
 What for?

-Standard busybox implementation for android devices do NOT have this tool in their implementation!
+Standard busybox implementations for android devices do NOT have this tool in their implementation!
 Which is shame really because its quite a neat thing to have

 #### Wait what ??? what is a busybox?

 here you go...